Bill Wurtz: History of the Entire World, I Guess

 Wurtz released a 20-minute overview of world history, History of the Entire World, I Guess, on May 10, 2017.
 The video took over 11 months to produce, including almost three months of research.
 It briefly covers the topics of natural history and human civilization from the Big Bang to the near future.
+It briefly summarizes the histories of Buddhism, Christianity, and Islam as ideas that suddenly emerged and later became divided.
 The video marked the continued development of Wurtz's style, with fast-paced, absurdist humor and jazz-like musical interludes.

 On the day of its release, History of the Entire World, I Guess was the top video on the YouTube trending page, receiving 3.2 million views.
 On Reddit, it became the most upvoted YouTube link.
-It became an internet meme and was listed eighth on YouTube's list of the top 10 trending videos of the year.
-As of October 2025, it has over 179 million views.
+It became an Internet meme and was listed eighth on YouTube's list of the top 10 trending videos of the year.
+The video remained popular for years, and an unofficial version without swearing became popular among teachers.
+As of September 2026, it has over 184 million views.

 Voxs German Lopez praised the video for not heavily focusing on Western history and successfully covering areas that may be neglected in American schools, such as powers in China, Persia, and India.
 Las Vegas Weekly called it a "must-see", and it has been considered Wurtz's magnum opus.
-In 2020, Thrillist ranked the video at number 40 on its list of the 100 greatest YouTube videos.